 5. Salt – Make sure you season your pancakes, even feeling free to add extra salt while they’re still hot from the frying pan.

-6. Neutral Oil – Any oil that has a high-smoke point can be used for frying these green onion pancakes.
+6. Neutral Oil – Any oil that has a high-smoke point can be used for frying the green onion pancake.
 Ghee, vegetable oil, peanut oil, or grapeseed oil are all good choices.

 7. Spices (Optional) – Some green chillies can be added for a bit of heat and spice.
 You can also add Sichuan pepper powder, Chinese 5 spice powder, or crushed black pepper.
 For that matter, even Indian garam masala can be added for a fun fusion recipe.